Automatic updates not functioning properly

 8. Check security applications

-Please check all applications on your computer that observe downloaded data, like firewalls or anti-virus tools.
+Check all applications on your computer that observe downloaded data, like firewalls or anti-virus tools.
 Depending on their specific settings, they might not recognize Live's update files and block or quarantine them without further notice.

 9. Check the compatibility of your operating system